-Mr. De Lorimer petitioned Sir John Colborne, for a reconvinced. prieve of a few days, on account of professional business ctor, and the which he wished to settle before death-Sir John disregard-
+Mr. De Lorimer petitioned Sir John Colborne, for a reprieve of a few days, on account of professional business which he wished to settle before death-Sir John disregarded it.

-Il provide for With De Lorimer and Hindelang suffered Joseph N. Cartwo dear little linal and Joseph Duquette.
-The latter were taken prisond bosom, and its by the Caughnawaga Indians, who petitioned Sir John prived me of colborne to spare their lives.
-They were gentlemen of irs, to bid them eproachable character, as will be seen by the Indian petiless I forgive ion; but they leved liberty, and that was enough to doom hem to the gallows.
+With De Lorimer and Hindelang suffered Joseph N. Cardinal and Joseph Duquette.
+The latter were taken prisoners by the Caughnawaga Indians, who petitioned Sir John Colborne to spare their lives.
+They were gentlemen of irreproachable character, as will be seen by the Indian petition; but they loved liberty, and that was enough to doom them to the gallows.

-ortunate chil-PETITION OF THE INDIANS OF ST. LOUIS IN BEHALF OF MESSRS, CARDINAL AND DU-QUETTE.
+PETITION OF THE INDIANS OF ST. LOUIS IN BEHALF OF MESSRS.
+CARDINAL AND DU-QUETTE.

-dear Harriet To his Excellency Sir John Colborne, Governor General, &c &c.
+To his Excellency Sir John Colborne, Governor General, &c &c.

-I hover round The Undersigned, Indians,
+The Undersigned, Indians,

-Humbly showeth: That we have been struck nave to mourn with grief in learning that our father had determined to put hat a thought! to death two of the prisoners that we have captured: Joseph mely cell, with from you.
+Humbly showeth: That we have been struck with grief in learning that our father had determined to put to death two of the prisoners that we have captured: Joseph N. Cardinal and Joseph Duquette.

-We approach, then, our father, to supplicate him to spare t, the heaving he life of these unfortunate men.
-They have done us no They have not imbrued their hands in their brethem prepared -- tren's blood.
-Why spill theirs? if there must be victims, there by offering to will be enough besides them, of unfortunate men, who are your comfort thousand times more guilty than they.
+We approach, then, our father, to supplicate him to spare the life of these unfortunate men.
+They have done us no harm.
+They have not imbrued their hands in their bretheren's blood.
+Why spill theirs? if there must be victims, there will be enough besides them, of unfortunate men, who are a thousand times more guilty than they.

-The wife and children of the one, the aged mother of ny list verbal he other, join their tears to our voice in imploring mercy you my last The services that we have rendered her majesty; those I, chained like hat the Queen do yet expect from us, and which we will ishes you, my ot hesitate to render her in proper time, induce us to believe that our humble prayer will find the road to the heart repen of your excellency.
+The wife and children of the ouc, the aged mother of the other, join their tears to our voice in imploring mercy from you.

+The services that we have rendered her majesty; those that the Queen do yet expect from us, and which we will not hesitate to render her in proper time, induce us to believe that our humble prayer will find the road to the heart of your excellency.

-And we shall never cease to pray unto the great spirit for not for the glory and conservation of our father, and for the happi. ness of his children."
+And we shall never cease to pray unto the great spirit for the glory and conservation of our father, and for the happiness of his children."

-This petition was delivered by an Indian Chief, togeth. er with the following letters; but the tories declared the gallows must be glutted; and Sir John was determined to give them a surfeit of the choicest victims.
-Neither pray. ers nor supplications-the weeping wife, nor the wailing mother, had any effect.
+This petition was delivered by an Indian Chief, together with the following letters; but the tories declared the gallows must be glutted; and Sir John was determined to give them a surfeit of the choicest victims.
+Neither prayers nor supplications-the weeping wife, nor the wailing mother, had any effect.
 Sir John and his lady disregarded all with perfect indifference.
 This monster told the Indian Chief that "a good character made a good victim."